Al Harris (cornerback): Kansas City Chiefs

 Harris was hired as the assistant defensive backs coach for the Kansas City Chiefs under his former head coach from his playing day with the Eagles, Andy Reid, on January 25, 2013.
 Following a disappointing performance by the Chiefs defense in the AFC Championship game for the 2018 season, the entire defensive coaching staff, including Harris, was replaced.

 Dallas Cowboys

 In 2020, Harris was hired to work as the Dallas Cowboys' secondary coach, reuniting him with former Packers coach and new Cowboys head coach Mike McCarthy.
 Under Harris' coaching in 2021, sophomore cornerback Trevon Diggs tied a franchise record 11 interceptions on the year, and he was named to the Pro Bowl and First-Team All Pro.
 In 2023, another sophomore cornerback, DaRon Bland, set the NFL record for most pick-sixes in a single season with 5, and he too was named a Pro Bowler and First-Team All Pro as he led the league in interceptions.

 Chicago Bears

-In January 2025 Harris was hired by the Chicago Bears as their passing game coordinator.
-He reunites with Bears head coach Ben Johnson after both were members of the Dolphins' coaching staff in 2012.
+In January 2025, Harris was hired by the Chicago Bears as their defensive backs coach and defensive passing game coordinator under new head coach Ben Johnson.
+He had previously coached alongside Johnson on the Dolphins' staff in 2012.

+The 2025 Bears defense led the league in interceptions with 23.
+Safety Kevin Byard had a league-high seven interceptions while cornerback Nahshon Wright topped all NFL cornerbacks with five picks, earning both of them Pro Bowl selections.
+Wright, who was considered a fringe player before joining the Bears in 2025, credited Harris at the Pro Bowl as "the reason why I'm standing here today."
+Johnson also praised Harris for doing a "phenomenal phenomenal job" throughout the season.